 Ashtamudi Lake – Kerala Backwaters

-Ashtamudi literally means with 8 cones.
+the meaning of Ashtamudi is with 8 cones.
 Some people call it star shaped, while others call it Octopus shaped.
 You can decide what to call after you see its shape on an online map.

 As soon as we reached Kollam and checked into our hotel, we set out for a lunch on the boat.
 This was a huge boat and the table was set for two of us.
 A small team served us lunch as the boat moved over the quiet waters of Ashtamudi lake.
 It was a surreal experience as we ate and the scenery around us moved.
 The shape of the lake started making sense as we moved from its one arm to another.